Probabilistic preference learning with the Mallows rank model: Discussion

-Inconsistent pairwise preferences also appear in applications.
-One option is to create mutually compatible preferences by reversing the order of the necessary preference pairs, and let the MCMC algorithm randomly switch among these consistent preference sets.

-Many of the extensions we propose for solving specific problems (clustering, preference prediction, pairwise comparisons, $\ldots$) might well be needed jointly in real applications.
-Hence, a useful direction of development would be towards combination of methods, for instance clustering based on pairwise preferences, or prediction of rankings in future time instances.
-Our general framework is flexible enough to handle these developments quite straightforwardly.
+Many of the extensions we propose for solving specific problems (for example, clustering, preference prediction, pairwise comparisons) are needed jointly in real applications, as we illustrate for example in the Movielens data.
+Our general framework is flexible enough to handle such extensions.